BIGJRA/BIGJRA.github.io/rejuv.md

 little bit.
 Make your way to the northwest side of this map, get the hidden *Bug Gem,* then go into the clearing.

-Just like the Pom-Pom Meadow back in Floria, here’s another meadow with another form of Oricorio to be found.
+Just like the Pom-Pom Meadow back in Floria, here's another meadow with another form of Oricorio to be found.

 Hula Meadow